simw/xml-to-pydantic/README.md

 two steps: convert the XML to a Python dictionary, then convert to the pydantic model.
 This libary provides a way to combine those steps.

+Note: if you are using this library to parse external, uncontrolled XML, you should be aware of possible attack vectors through XML: [https://github.com/tiran/defusedxml].
+This library uses lxml under the hood.

 ## Installation

 Use pip, or your favorite Python package manager (pipenv, poetry, pdm, ...):